microsoft/msquic/docs/Deployment.md

 New-NetFirewallRule -DisplayName "Allow QUIC" -Direction Inbound -Protocol UDP -LocalPort 433 -Action Allow -LocalOnlyMapping $true
 ```

 Note the use of the `-LocalOnlyMapping $true` argument.
 This is a performance optimizing feature that should be used for UDP based protocols (like QUIC).
+See [MSDN](https://docs.microsoft.com/en-us/powershell/module/netsecurity/new-netfirewallrule) for additional details.

 # Load Balancing